 - The general public

-- Major search engines (like Google and Bing) refer to us an average of 417,000 visitors a month searching for energy topics.
+- Major search engines (like Google and Bing) refer to us more than one million visitors a month searching for energy topics.

 - Search engine rankings of EIA on Google indicate very strong performance on relevant key topics.